jorisbertomeu/Bertomzilla/README.md

 * View graphs including stats about lot of params like data exchanged by day on a week or exchange count by user on a week
 * Debuging console included to get some raw informations from Bertomzilla Server like current exchange, server state ...

-This server with web interface have been developped with <3 for all dev or adminsys who ever dream about a full solution able to manage completely a secure FTP Server.
+This server with web interface was developed with <3 for all dev or adminsys who ever dream about a full solution able to manage completely a secure FTP Server.

 ### Client
 Bertomzilla client is a simple FTP Client fully able to communicate with another FTP Server.
 This is a CLI Client including some stuff for Bertomzilla Server :